wwcodeatx/Resources/pull_request.md

 * Click on the 'fork' button.
 ![Image of the location of the fork button](./img/fork_button.png)

-* Next choose the account you want the fork to be cloned to.</br>
+* Next choose the account where you want the fork to be cloned.</br>
   (You may have less choices then I do. :wink:).
 ![Image of account choice dialog for fork](./img/fork_account_dialog.png)